 Skip to Content

-What To Do With Jalapeno Peppers – Great Ways To Use A Few Or A Lot Of Peppers
+What To Do With Jalapeño Peppers – Great Ways To Use A Few Or A Lot Of Hot Peppers!

-Every year we end up with a lot of fresh picked jalapeno peppers from the garden, and we find ourselves searching for ways to use them all before they go bad.
+Towards the end of every garden season we end up with a lot of jalapeño peppers from our garden, and we find ourselves searching for what to do with them all before they get soft and go bad.

 And as we get creative on ways to preserve the big harvest, I often find myself wondering how we ended up with so many.
-But then the memories of gardening planting day in May quickly comes back to me.
+But then the memories of the garden planting day in May quickly comes back to me.

 I have to admit, I am guilty of over planting.
 I can never plant just 1 or 2 pepper plants in fear that if something goes wrong that we will end up with no peppers at all.